percona/percona-xtradb-cluster/doc/source/manual/performance_schema_instrumentation.rst

   Mutexes, condition variables, and threads related to this are part of ``PERFORMANCE_SCHEMA``.

-* Galera internally uses monitor mechanism to enforce ordering of events.
+* Galera internally uses a monitor mechanism to enforce the ordering of events.
 These monitor control events apply and are mainly responsible for the wait between different action.
 All such monitor mutexes and condition variables are covered as part of this implementation.